-Automation in DevOps
+Test Automation in DevOps

 Automation in DevOps begins with code creation on the developer's computer and continues until the code is pushed to the code repository, as well as monitoring the application and system in development.
 There are many advantages that a new age test automation tool like QARA Enterprise can bring to DevOps.
 The following infographics highlight the core benefits of test automation for DevOps.

 The entire DevOps pipeline is automated, including continuous integration, continuous testing, and continuous deployment, as well as live application performance monitoring.
 The central highlight of DevOps practice is automating infrastructure setup and configurations, as well as software deployment.

 DevOps practices rely heavily on automation in order to make deliveries in a matter of hours and through networks on a regular basis.

 As a result, DevOps automation increases the number of deliveries while also increasing speed, precision, efficiency, and reliability.
 Finally, everything from production to implementation and monitoring is covered by DevOps automation.